···

 Shrink the Life Question

-The way forward isn't figuring out your whole future.
-It's paying attention to what's already in front of you.
+The way forward isn't figuring out your whole future — it's paying attention to what's already in front of you.

 Shrink the Timeline